this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - flow_units
      - flow rate units (String)

-This function is for the calculation of the general coefficent and pressure loss in the annulus.
+This function is for the calculation of the general coefficient and pressure loss in the annulus.
 It takes in six value inputs(Integers or Floats) and five units inputs(Strings).
 To see the range of drill string length and diameter units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of plastic viscosity units that can be input into the function see the Viscosity units section under Fluids Conversions.
 To see the range of flow rate units that can be input into the function see the Flow Rate units section under Drilling Conversions.
 The function returns a dictionary containing a string and a subdictionary.
-The general coefficent is returned as a string, while the subdictionary contains the pressure loss data with different pressure units.
+The general coefficient is returned as a string, while the subdictionary contains the pressure loss data with different pressure units.
 To see the range of pressure units that can be returned, see the example code below or review the Pressure units section of General Conversions.

 .. code:: python